Aavu/MUSI-6201-Assignment_1/README.md

 One other possible reason is when the block size is too small.
 In this case, the peaks are not found within the block due to lack of enough information.

 ### B.4
 The errCentRms is 643.862 which is in the expected expected range of 500 - 700.
-But still this value is prettry high for practical use.
+If we plot the predictions and annotations, we can see clear spikes in the prediction.
+This could be one reason for the large error.
+This error value is pretty high for practical use.

 ## Ideas behind the modification of Pitch Tracker:
 ### Interpolation to ACF curve